eskped/AI_assignment_1/README.md

-# AI_assignment_1
+# Implementation of BFS and UCS

-This is an assignment in an AI course at UQ.
+This is an assignment in COMP3702 Artificial Intelligencd at University of Brisbane.

-My implementation of UCS and A* is in the file solution.py
+The mplementation of UCS and A* solution.py